jkraemr/music-movies-Angular-client/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Acknowledgements

+This project was built as part of the mentored CareerFoundry Full-Stack Web Development Program / Achievement 6/6 / Collaboration & Documentation: https://careerfoundry.com/en/courses/become-a-web-developer/